liuzuxin/safe-mbrl/readme.md

 ### Average and Aggregate from Data
-As used in Table 1 of the proposed paper, mean and sum of data can be taken using the following method:
+As used in Table 1 in the proposed paper, mean and sum of data can be taken using the following method:
 ```
 python script/count.py data/cg1/ensemble-rce data/cg1/ensemble-cem --sum 100
 ```
 Mean value of the targetted label is taken across a group; e.g. mean `cost` for `RCE method`.
 The first `N` mean values are then summed for each group.
 The output format follows: {Group name: Sum of N mean values}

-#### Arguments and Parameters
+#### Arguments and Parameters for count.py
 | Flags and Parameters  | Description |
 | ------------- | ------------- |
 | Mandatory argument  | list of paths to data `progress.txt`; all sub-directories of the paths will be scanned.  |